 We first worked with the development executive of the Abbey National in the 1990’s before the group was purchased by Santander.
-At that time our work streams covered six retail branch formats, including various customer segments and financial transaction types.
+At that time our workstreams covered branding and interior design for six retail branch formats, including various customer segments and financial transaction types.
 Each branch format fulfilled a different function for the bank: from a small volume convenience offering, high street large volume servicing to a traditional City financial retailer.

-Finding the right size branch and interior design to boost sales performance of a retail bank.
+Finding the right size branch to boost sales performance of a retail bank - Abbey National.

-The brand strategy for in-store bank retailing is a very simple one.
+The strategy for in-store bank retailing is a very simple one.

 It revolves around convenience and in the implicit understanding that access no longer means convenience but rather time-earning.
 This leads the more astute to conclude that time-earning is about search, possession and transaction time.
 The store design of a convenience bank channel needs to deliver on its raison d‘etre.